aleksandrskrivickis/comp_1640_idea_collection_system/README.md

 ### 7. Product specification items were collectively voted by MOSCOW principle (see attachments)
 ### 8. Product specification was split into backlog items with further voting using Scrum Poker technique (see trello board)
 ### 9. List of uncertainties was created to be further clarified between Prodcut Owner and the customer
+      - quality assurance manager - what is their role, what do they do
+      - admin features - posts, comments, users - able to add, edit, delete
+      - Test plan - we're planning to do TDD so should our test plan discuss TDD and how we plan on testing the system
 ### 10. Next sprint deliverables disucssed and their owners identified
   * Database design
   * System architecture design